A123 Systems: History

 In 2009, the company was included on the Guardian's "Global Cleantech 100" list.
 Later, A123 was selected to Technology Review Magazine's list of the 50 Most Innovative Companies 2011.

 Chrysler's ENVI division was disbanded by Nov 2009.

 In December 2009, the company formed a joint venture with Shanghai Automotive Industry Corporation (SAIC), the largest automaker in China.
 This was the first joint venture between a Chinese automaker and a non-Chinese battery supplier.
 The new venture is called Advanced Traction Battery Systems (ATBS).

 In August 2010, A123's co-founder Professor Yet-Ming Chiang spun off a new company from A123 named 24M Technologies, which makes technology that combines concepts in current lithium-ion batteries with flow batteries, where tanks of liquid electrolytes combine to create an electric current.

 In 2010, A123 received a US$249 million grant from the U.S. Department of Energy for building battery production facilities.
 Approximately $129 million of the grant was used to build a 550 MWh battery plant in Livonia and another in Romulus.
 An untapped $120 million grant was abandoned by A123 by May 2012.

 From its founding in 2002 through 2011 A123 raised over $1B in private equity, public finance and government funding.

 In September 2010, the company opened the largest lithium-ion battery manufacturing facility in North America in Livonia, Michigan.
 When fully operational, the factory is expected to be capable of producing battery packs for the equivalent of up to 30,000 electric cars per year.

 In March 2011, the company received its third contract from the United States Advanced Battery Consortium (USABC) in collaboration with the U.S. Department of Energy (DOE): a US$8 million advanced battery development contract to continue developing its Nanophosphate® lithium ion battery systems to meet USABC's target application for a Power-Assist Hybrid Electric Vehicle (PAHEV) Low-Energy Energy Storage System (LEESS).

 The company laid off 125 workers in December 2011 as forecasted demand for its batteries did not materialize.
 The company had 60 customers with a combined projected demand for the equivalent of 100,000 plug in hybrid battery packs and factory capacity for up to 30,000 such packs and facilities capable of expansion to meet the demand.
 Fisker projected 15,000 unit demand in its first production year but only ordered 1500.
 GM, SAIC, and BMW all fell significantly below projected demand as the EV market developed much slower than anticipated.
 Simultaneously the US government pulled back on loans to developing clients forcing a series of bankruptcies in the emerging marketplace.
 Fisker, A123's top client, had its Government loan pulled and it received only $196M of the originally committed $500M loan.
-A123 had to issue a battery recall for all batteries in a car developed by Fisker.
+A123 had to issue a battery recall for all batteries in a car developed by Fisker due to a product defect.
 A123 Systems had more than 3000 employees as of December 2012.